-The CHARON-VAX/XX Launcher utility allows you to select a configuration file to run and to view the errors or log file from the Launcher Window.
-Access the CHARON-VAX/XX Launcher from the CHARON-VAX entry of the Windows Start Menu.
-The CHARON-VAX/XX Launcher is useful for debugging configuration changes.
-See the Utilities Chapter for a full description of the CHARON-VAX/XX Launcher.
+The CHARON Launcher utility allows you to select a configuration file to run and to view the errors or log file from the Launcher Window.
+Access the CHARON Launcher from the "CHARON" entry of the Windows Start | Programs Menu.
+The CHARON Launcher is useful for debugging configuration changes.
+See the Utilities Chapter for a full description of the CHARON Launcher.

 2.1.8.
-Running CHARON-VAX as a service
+Running CHARON-VAX/CHARON-PDP11 as a service

-Once the desired configuration has been tested, install the configuration as a service using the CHARON-VAX Launcher and manage the initiation of that service using the CHARON Service Manager.
+Once the desired configuration has been tested, install the configuration as a service using the CHARON Launcher and manage the initiation of that service using the CHARON Service Manager.
 See the Chapter Utilities for details.
-The separation of CHARON-VAX Launcher and Service Manager allows the system manager to manage the content of available services and allows operational staff to run the services without risk of making unauthorized or unintentional changes to the installed services.
-To make it impossible to modify installed services, remove the CHARON-VAX Launcher.
-It is possible to configure a CHARON-VAX service to automatically start when Windows is booted.
-In this case the service is not associated with any Windows terminal/desktop and the CHARON log will report that it ".Failed to setup task bar notification area".
-Despite this error message the service will still start normally.
+The separation of the CHARON Launcher and the CHARON Service Manager allows the system manager to manage the content of available services and allows operational staff to run the services without risk of making unauthorized or unintentional changes to the installed services.
+To make it impossible to modify installed services, remove the CHARON Launcher.
+It is possible to configure a CHARON-VAX/CHARON-PDP11 service to automatically start when Windows is booted.